Stelvio Pass 2008 (Prato)

 I got a picture at the mellow ‘Coppi stage’, but the real monument in his honor (picture left) is on the other side of the street.

-We had a bite at Albergo Genziana – they serve much better food than the sausages, but the place was crowded af.
+We had a bite at Albergo Genziana – they serve much better food than the sausages, but the place was crowded AF.

 Video footage: